 One unique characteristic of fibroblasts is that they synthesize and secrete a number of ECM molecules including collagen type I, a fibril-forming collagen.
 Collagen type I is a heterotrimer formed from two α1-chains and one α2-chain.
 These chains are synthesized as precursor molecules termed pro-α1(I) and pro-α2(I).
 The genetic sequences coding for these precursors have been found to be located on separate chromosomes for a number of species.
 Our approach was to look for a fibroblasts-specific element within the collagen type I gene regulatory elements since collagen is the terminal differentiating marker of fibroblasts.
 However, collagen type I is expressed in many other cell types such as osteoblasts [6,7], smooth muscle cells [8], odontoblasts [9], tenocytes [10], etc.

-Starting with DNase I hypersensitivity assay, we showed that separate cis-acting elements in the murine Col1a1 gene drive expression in different cell lineages [9] and identified an enhancer associated with a cluster of three hypersensitive sites some 17 kb upstream of the mouse Col1a2 gene that expresses mainly in mesenchymal cells during development [11] (Figure 1A).
+Starting with DNase I hypersensitivity assay, we showed that separate cis-acting elements in the murine Col1a1 gene drive expression in different cell lineages [9].
+Similarly, we identified hypersensitive sites (HSs) in of the mouse Col1a2 gene and a cluster of three hypersensitive sites some 17 kb upstream of the transcription start site are found to be associated with an enhancer that expresses mainly in mesenchymal cells during development [11] (Figure 1A).
 This region was later found to be similar in humans but was shifted further towards the 5’ end at -21 kb [12].
-Similar hypersensitive sites (HSs) were found in Col1a1 [13] (shown as HS4 and 5 in Figure 1B) Transgenic mice carrying a GFP transgene were used to show that these elements control the expression pattern including hepatic stellate cells [14], and kidney fibroblasts [15].
+Other HSs were found in Col1a1 [13] (shown as HS4 and 5 in Figure 1B) Transgenic mice carrying a GFP transgene were used to show that these elements control the expression pattern including hepatic stellate cells [14], and kidney fibroblasts [15].

 The Col1a2 17 kb driving beta-galactosidase and luciferase [11] was shown to be an informative reporter of collagen transcription and predictive of collagen deposition in development.
 More importantly, when collagen type I is normally downregulated in adult fibroblasts, it is reactivated by this enhancer in adult tissue following injury [16].
 We have used this mouse as a read out for collagen transcription and therefore fibrosis to understand the pathways involved [17,18].
 Furthermore, we used transgenes to track bone marrow cells in vivo after transplantation into recipient mice to show the extent of their participation in repair or fibrosis in injury models [19-21].
 Similarly, we tracked fetal cells during gestation and post pregnancy to document the cell types actively transcribing collagen type I genes in fibrotic models or in response to injury [22-25] (Figure 2).